musikid/pjdfstest/book/src/configuration-file.md

 ### [dummy_auth]

-This section allows to modify the mecanism for switching users, which is required by some tests.
+This section allows to modify the mechanism for switching users, which is required by some tests.

 ```toml
 [dummy_auth]